 - Completion of graduate classes while an undergraduate does not guarantee admittance into the program; students must still apply for admission to the M.A. program following the procedure for standard admission, which includes taking the GRE.

 Students can apply to the dual degree program at any time, although it is advantageous for students to apply before beginning their senior year.
-If you are interested in applying to the Dual Degree program, contact the Graduate Program Director, Dr. Christopher Nave, at email@example.com.
+If you are interested in applying to the Dual Degree program, contact the Graduate Program Director, Dr. Daniel Hart at email@example.com.

 In order for graduate courses to count for both the graduate program and the undergraduate program, all dual degree students must fill out the Dual Degree G-Prefix form for all graduate classes they take.
 The form ensures the class will fulfill both undergraduate and graduate requirements.